What does Cary mean?

+Prominent varying forms of Cary appearing in the Top 1000 are Charles (#51 last year), Carroll and Carey.
+Usage of these boy names was at its apex during 1950-1959 (usage of 0.7215%) and has become much less since (usage 0.2373%, down 67.1%), with the versions Carey, Carroll and Cary becoming less stylish.
 Below is a graphed analysis of the popularity of Cary and affiliated names.
-Prominent varying forms of Cary appearing in the Top 1000 are Charles (#51 last year), Carroll and Carey.
-Usage of these boy names was at its apex during the years 1950-1959 and has become much less since, with the versions Cary, Carroll and Carey becoming less stylish.
 (2014 Birth Statistics)

 Cary▼ is alike in pronunciation to Cairo, Carew, Corey, Corry, Cory▼, Cowry, Curry, Kari, Keary and Kory▼.
 Other recommended similar baby names are Camry, Card, Carl▼, Carly, Carny, Carr, Caryl, Ceri, Ciro, Cor, Croy, Czar, Gary▼, Jary and Lary.
 These names tend to be less frequently used than Cary.